olivercalazans/BlueTracker/README.md

 <br>

 ## Installation
-Simply run the **setup.sh** script, and everything will be set up for you.
-For detailed information, please refer to the [Wiki](https://github.com/olivercalazans/BlueTracker/wiki/Installation).
+To simplify the setup process, a bash script has been provided to automatically install and configure everything.
+Simply run the [setup.sh](setup.sh) script for an automatic installation.
+If you prefer to set everything up manually, you can follow the instructions detailed in the [Wiki](https://github.com/olivercalazans/BlueTracker/wiki/Installation).

 <br>